gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 > An item with a relevance score of 3 at position 1 is better than the same item with relevance score 3 at position 2.

 So, we need some way to penalize the scores by their position.
-DCG uses a log-based penalty function to reduce the relevance score at each position.
+DCG introduces a log-based penalty function to reduce the relevance score at each position.
 For 5 items, the penalty would be

 |$$i$$|$$log_{2}(i+1)$$|
 |---|---|